The usual method of divorcing leaves the children in a vacuum that echoes through their childhood and effects all their adult relationships...

 I am regularly called upon to speak to Collaborative lawyers' groups around the UK.
 I speak at the 'Northern Lights' Conference in York for family law professionals in the North of England.

 I also run training workshops for Resolution (the body of some 6,000 family lawyers and family law professionals).

 Thus, I specialise in encouraging and training lawyers all across the UK to work Collaboratively for the good of their clients and society in general.

-I am the Co-Vice Chair of the Resolution Dispute Resolution Committee.
+I served as the Co-Vice Chair of the Resolution Dispute Resolution Committee.